Skip to content

 public static void main(String arg[]){

-// Create a test1 instance
+// create a test1 instance

 // display test1.art